AvaloniaUI/avalonia-docs/docs/stay-up-to-date/upgrade-from-0.10.md

 observable.Subscribe(new AnonymousObserver<string>(() => { /* Code to execute when the observable changes. */ }));
 ```

+If you need to subscribe on property or event changes, you can `AddClassHandler` instead of observables.

 See [#9749](https://github.com/AvaloniaUI/Avalonia/pull/9749), [#10105](https://github.com/AvaloniaUI/Avalonia/pull/10105) for more information.

 ## Updating Interfaces